 Through our program, interns will learn to assess the psychosocial impact of acute and chronic illness in children and their families.
 Interns will become proficient in psychodiagnostic testing.
 They will also be exposed to neuropsychological testing within a medical population and know how to determine the need for further cognitive assessment.
 Interns will gain significant experience in hospital consultation and liaison skills, which includes providing inpatient interventions and giving feedback to physicians and other medical professionals.

 Our program is designed to provide more structure at the beginning of the year, and for interns to play an increasingly independent role towards the end of the year.
 During this year of critical transition from a graduate student to a professional psychologist, we encourage trainees to develop a professional identity, professional values, and a professional demeanor.

 We fully anticipate that interns graduating from our program will be prepared to function as an entry level pediatric psychologist with additional post doctoral training.
 Many of our graduates go on to formal post-doctoral fellowships in order to further specialize in a particular area, others go on to assistant professorship positions, and others become private practitioners.

 Total Program Hours and Licensure

 Licensure in the state of California requires 1500 Predoctoral and 1500 Postdoctoral hours of Supervised Practice, as well as successful completion of the national written exam and a written exam in Jurisprudence.
 Satisfactory completion of the predoctoral internship at CHOC exceeds this requirement and provides at least 2000 hours of Predoctoral Supervised practice.
 CHOC interns can anticipate that their weekly responsibilities will be approximately 40 - 50 hours per week.
 This time estimate includes clinical service, supervision, seminars, administration, scoring, and write-ups of psychological assessments.

 Our internship program is APA accredited.
 Our last site visit occurred in early 2005.
-Our next site visit is scheduled for August 22 and 23, 2013.
+Our last site visit was August 22 and 23, 2013.
 The American Psychological Association can be reached at (202) 336-5979 or at www.apa.org or by writing to, American Psychological Association, Office of Program Consultation and Accreditation, 750 First Street, NE • Washington, DC • 20002-4242.